UNC Greensboro Spartans men's basketball: 2005-2011: Return of Mike Dement

-In his first season back at UNC Greensboro, Mike Dement led a young Spartan squad to a 12–19 mark.
+In his first season back at UNCG, Mike Dement led a young Spartan squad to a 12–19 mark.
 He had two players earn all-conference status in Ricky Hickman and Kyle Hines, and another earn SoCon All-Freshman honors.

 In 2006–07, Dement guided the Spartans to a 16–14 mark, including a second-place finish in the Southern Conference's Northern Division.
-Hines, only a junior, earned Southern Conference Player of the Year and Associated Press All-America Honorable Mention status – both accomplishments were firsts for the UNC Greensboro program.
+Hines, only a junior, earned Southern Conference Player of the Year and Associated Press All-America Honorable Mention status – both accomplishments were firsts for the UNCG program.
 The Spartans were considered by many to be the most dangerous team in that year's SoCon Tournament, but were upended in the final seconds by Furman in the quarterfinal round.

-Despite milestones like the program's first-ever win over an ACC team (Georgia Tech in 2007), and the largest ever home crowd at a UNC Greensboro basketball game (21,124 vs Duke in 2005), Dement's teams saw little success in his return.
+Despite milestones like the program's first-ever win over an Atlantic Coast Conference (ACC team) (Georgia Tech in 2007), and the largest ever home crowd at a UNCG basketball game (21,124 vs Duke in 2005), Dement's teams saw little success in his return.
 After several seasons with fewer than 10 victories, Dement eventually resigned in the middle of the 2011-12 season.